davidcraft/SimKern/SIM1_README.md

 R -> integral number of total network simulations of each of the K family members my_path -> output path that saves the K network simulations

-SIM1 will then return a list/matrix with elements either 0 or 1.
+SIM1 will then return a list/matrix of dimensions K-by-R with elements either 0 or 1.
 If any of the simulations produce questionable values or fail to run, a value of -1 will appear instead of a 0 or 1.
 The resulting list/matrix can then be used for machine learning using any choice of software.